 The case for improving employee well-being is not just morally imperative but financially compelling.
 The cost of poor mental health across the globe is staggering and is a primary cause of long-term absence.
 A report by Gallup found that four out of five adults feel stressed throughout the day, with work being a major cause.

-While supporting the well-being of employees may seem like an additional expense, the return on investment is high.
-In 2017, a study of almost 50,000 business units in 45 countries discovered that workgroups who received strengths interventions saw sales increase by 10% (to 19%) and profits by 14% (to 29%).
+While supporting the well-being of team members may seem like an additional expense, the return on investment is high.
+In 2017, of almost 50,000 business units in 45 countries discovered that workgroups who received strengths interventions saw sales increase by 10% (to 19%) and profits by 14% (to 29%).

 Developing EI has proven to be a valuable method for building resilience, reducing stress and enhancing well-being.
 Research indicates that greater EI facilitates more positive emotional states and fewer negative moods, thereby achieving a greater sense of well-being.